https://github.com/dbohdan/recur

 - `time`: `float` — the time the most recent attempt took, in seconds.

-recur defines one custom function:
+recur defines the following custom functions:

-- `exit(code: int | None) -> None` — exit with the exit code.
+- `exit(code: int | None) -> None` — exit with the given exit code.

-If `code` is `None`, exit with the exit code for a missing command (255).
+If `code` is `None`, exit with code 127 (command not found).

-This function allows you to override the default behavior of returning the last command's exit code.
+The `exit` function allows you to override the default behavior of returning the last command's exit code.

-For example, you can make recur exit with success when the command fails.
+For example, you can make recur exit with success when the command fails:

 ```shell